ROCm/rocm-install-on-linux/docs/how-to/docker.rst

 **************************

 Docker is a popular way to run ROCm workloads in a consistent, reproducible environment.
-There are two ways to grant Docker containers access to AMD GPUs:
+There are two ways to expose AMD GPUs to Docker containers:

 * :ref:`AMD Container Toolkit <docker-with-toolkit>` — simplifies
   GPU access within Docker environments, enhances device discovery, and enables better integration with modern container technologies.

-* :ref:`Plain Docker device passthrough <docker-plain>` — passes GPU device nodes directly to the container with ``--device``.
+* :ref:`Manual Docker device passthrough <docker-plain>` — passes GPU device nodes directly to the container with ``--device``.
 No toolkit required.

 Prerequisites